Muhammad-Mak/Muhammad-Mak/README.md

 💻 **Computer Science Graduate | Tech Enthusiast**

 Welcome to my GitHub!
 I love building scalable web apps, exploring backend APIs, and working with modern frameworks.
+Currently I am trying to learn more about QA testing and Product Ownership.
 My journey so far includes real-world projects with **ASP.NET Core, Angular, and SQL Server**, and I’m passionate about solving problems through technology.

 ---